- Pigeons eat grasses, leafy greens, berries, herbs, fruits, berries, grains, weeds, insects, and worms.

 What Eats Pigeons?

-For centuries, humans have been the greatest predators to the pigeon.
+For centuries, humans have been the greatest predators of the pigeon.
 In the 12th century, pigeons were considered a delicacy served to nobility.
 In the 16th century, attitudes changed, and pigeons were fed to the poor.
 Jump to the 20th century, and pigeons were seen as pests.
 Pigeon hunting even rendered the American passenger pigeon extinct.

 A Complete List of the Top 10 Foods the Pigeon Eats